ashfelloff/photos.ashwath.ch/README.md

 npm install
 ```
 # Customize it!
-To customize Photos.Ashwath.Ch, you can change the images in the 'src/assets` directory.
+To customize photos.ashwath.ch, you can change the images in the 'src/assets` directory.
 Simply add or remove images, and the site will automatically update to reflect your changes.

 # Credits
 Built with Astro, a static site generator that makes websites fast and optimized.
 The design uses Tailwind CSS, a utility-first framework that allows for responsive and beautiful layouts with minimal effort.